MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 1. Press **F5** to build and run the project.

 1. Make sure the WebView remains unchanged when navigating to an HTTP site.
-Navigate to an HTTPS site and notice that WebView opens HTTPS sites.
+Go to an HTTPS site and notice that WebView opens HTTPS sites.

 <!-- ====================================================================== -->